The Lifetime SIPP Company Ltd

 You might be eligible for compensation

-Claims submitted to FSCS against Lifetime relate to the SIPP operators’ due diligence obligations when accepting customers’ investments.
-Many Lifetime customers were advised by independent financial advisers to transfer existing pensions into the Lifetime SIPP.
+We’re aware that some Lifetime customers were advised by independent financial advisers to transfer existing pensions into a Lifetime SIPP.

-Following the pension transfer, customers had their pension funds placed in high risk, non-standard investments, many of which have now become illiquid.
-FSCS has already assessed and paid a number of customer complaints against IFAs declared in default by FSCS, in relation to advice they received to transfer their pension into the Lifetime SIPP.
+We’ve already assessed and paid several customer claims against authorised IFAs declared in default by FSCS, in relation to advice they received to transfer their pension into a Lifetime SIPP.

 31 Jul, 2019

-Claims made against The Lifetime SIPP Company Limited, relating to the firm’s due diligence, have now all been moved to our claims processing teams for assessment.
+Claims made against The Lifetime SIPP Company Ltd, relating to the firm’s due diligence, have now all been moved to our claims processing teams for assessment.

 14 Jun, 2019